History of the Connecticut Judicial Seal Home Home BannerBanner

 Acquittals

-Acquittals are available for 20 days after disposition.
+Acquittals are available for 20 days disposition.
 If the case is appealed, the record remains open while the case is on appeal.
 After the 20th day, the clerk may not disclose anything about the case nor acknowledge that it ever existed.
 C.G.S.
 54-142a et seq.

 Agreement to Support